camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/backpressure.md

 title: "Backpressure"
 ---

-When a broker receives a client request, it is written to the _event stream_ first (see section [Internal Processing](../../technical-concepts/internal-processing.md) for details), and processed later by the stream processor.
+When a broker receives a client request, it is written to the _event stream_ first (see section [Internal processing](../../technical-concepts/internal-processing.md) for details), and processed later by the stream processor.
 If the processing is slow or if there are many client requests in the stream, it might take too long for the processor to start processing the command.
 If the broker keeps accepting new requests from the client, the back log increases and the processing latency can grow beyond an acceptable time.
 To avoid such problems, Zeebe employs a backpressure mechanism.
-When the broker receives more requests than it can process with an acceptable latency, it rejects some requests (see [Technical Error handling](/reference/grpc.md#technical-error-handling)).
+When the broker receives more requests than it can process with an acceptable latency, it rejects some requests (see [Technical error handling](/reference/grpc.md#technical-error-handling)).

-### Terminologies
+### Terminology

 - _RTT_ - The time between the request is accepted by the broker and the response to the request is sent back to the gateway.
 - _inflight count_ - The number of requests accepted by the broker but the response is not yet sent.